 Reserves PolicyPage address: http://lib.mnsu.edu/services/faculty/reservepol.html

-7. When reserve material is ready for circulation, you will receive e-mail notification.
-Please wait for the notice that the materials have been placed on reserve before notifying your students the materials are on reserve.
-Students will need to ask for hard copy reserve materials by the reserve call number at the front circulation counter on the first floor of the library.
+6. When the reserve material is ready, you will receive email notification.
+Please wait for the email notice before informing your students the materials are on reserve.
+Students will need to ask for hard copy reserves by the reserve call number at the front circulation desk on the first floor of the library.

-9. Materials are removed from reserve when indicated on the reserve request form and personal copies of materials are returned as soon as possible.
-Statistical information on student usage of materials will be sent to each instructor to aid in the evaluation of future reserve lists.
+7. Materials are removed from reserve when indicated on the reserve request form and personal copies of materials are returned as soon as possible.
+Statistical information on student use of materials will be sent to aid in the evaluation of future reserve requests.